Library and Information Science Admissions FAQ

 You should take the GRE to demonstrate the capacity for success.
 The GRE website contains practice tests and other resources.
 In addition, in your application essay, explain any unusual circumstances around a low undergraduate GPA.
 The admissions committee can take the whole application into consideration.

 I applied to the Bloomington MLS program and have decided to go to IUPUI.
-Do I apply again?
+What should I do?

-No, contact us and we will change your records to our program.
+Please contact the Department, firstname.lastname@example.org, for information on your next steps.
 Bloomington and Indianapolis have the same admissions standards.

-Can I take classes (towards public library certification) without being admitted to the MLS program?
+Can I take classes (towards public library certification) without being admitted to the MLIS program?

 Although you cannot satisfy the full 15 credit requirement for level 4), you can take up to 9 credit hours as a “graduate non-degree” student: choose that option on the online application form.